-- 4. To enable HP Financial Management for this program, under Financial Management Settings, select the Enable Financial Management for this program checkbox. - 5.
-To enable HP Portfolio Management for this program, under Portfolio Management Settings, select the Enable Portfolio Management for this program checkbox.
-Enabling HP Portfolio Management allows the program to be added as content to a portfolio. - If the program has been added as content to a portfolio, this checkbox must remain selected.
-If you unselect this checkbox, you will not be able to save the program settings. - 6.
-Program issue health is determined by adding the weights of all open program issues.
-You can assign relative weights to issues based on priorities.
+- To enable HP Financial Management for this program, under Financial Management Settings, select the Enable Financial Management for this program checkbox. - To enable HP Portfolio Management for this program, under Portfolio Management Settings, select the Enable Portfolio Management for this program checkbox.
+Enabling HP Portfolio Management allows the program to be added as content to a portfolio.

+Note: If the program has been added as content to a portfolio, this checkbox must remain selected.
+If you unselect this checkbox, you will not be able to save the program settings.